List of G.I. Joe: A Real American Hero characters: Backblast

 Backblast is the G.I.
 Joe Team's Anti-aircraft soldier.
 His real name is Edward J. Menninger, and his rank is that of Sergeant E-5.
+Backblast was born in New York City, New York.
+His primary military specialty is air defense, and his secondary military specialty is signal corps.

-Backblast was born in New York City, and was first released as an action figure in 1989.
+Backblast was first released as an action figure in 1989.
 The figure was repainted and released as part of the Battle Corps line in 1993.
 Different versions of the character were released in 2004 and 2005.

-Backblast's primary military specialty is air defense, and his secondary military specialty is signal corps.
-He grew up in a house next to one of the most popular airports in the world.
-His bedroom was directly under the landing path of incoming jets.
-When asked his job preferences upon his enlistment, he answered, "Where can I go to shoot airplanes out of the sky?"

 In the Marvel Comics G.I.
-Joe series, he first appeared in issue #92.
-He was part of a covert team of Joes sent into the fictional country of Sierra Gordo.
-They successfully rescue Shockwave, Recondo and Lt.
-Falcon, as well as the surviving members of the Oktober Guard.
-Backblast personally shoots down a Cobra Condor plane, which was attempting to destroy the Joes' vehicle, before the team could get across the border into the friendly nation of Punta del Mucosa.
+Joe series, he first appeared in issue #92 as part of a covert team of Joes sent into the fictional country of Sierra Gordo.
+They successfully rescue Shockwave, Recondo and Falcon, as well as the surviving members of the Oktober Guard.
+In the Devil's Due Publishing continuity, Backblast is seen as one of the many Joes fighting against the new army created by Serpentor.

-Backblast was in the Joe's Utah HQ when Clutch and Rock 'n Roll nearly went berserk due to Cobra brainwashing.
-He is one of the many Joes sent to the fictional Middle Eastern nation of Benzheen during the conflict in that nation.
-He works with Rampart to shoot down a Cobra Rattler pursuing Joe pilots.

-In the Devil's Due series, Backblast is seen as one of the many Joes fighting against the new army created by Serpentor.
 This conflict takes place on Cobra Island.

-Backblast appeared in the DiC G.I.
-Joe animated series, in a non-speaking cameo role in the episode Operation Dragonfire part 5.
-He also appears as a playable character in the G.I.
+Backblast is a playable character in the 2009 G.I.
 Joe: The Rise of Cobra video game voiced by Chopper Bernet.